 Share your experience on gender-based violence

 The UniSAFE project tackles gender-based violence in academia by gathering and examining various personal experiences related to this issue.
-After launching a large-scale survey among 45 universities and research organisations’ staff and students (end of 2021), we would particularly like to give voice to researchers whose experiences and stories are often overlooked or unheard, due to their specific situation in academia.
+After launching a large-scale survey among 45 universities and research organisations’ staff and students, we would particularly like to give voice to researchers whose experiences and stories are often overlooked or unheard, due to their specific situation in academia.

 Our aim is to examine these experiences in detail and gain better understanding of how the prevalence of gender-based violence relates to its determinants and consequences.
 How active are universities and research organisations in preventing, protecting, and prosecuting gender-based violence?